INTENS-FI/intens/model-api.md

 The computation should regularly poll the `cancel` variable: if it becomes true the computation should cancel itself by raising `concurrent.futures.CancelledError`.
-The directory `workdir` is shared between the computation and the server: the computation may create arbitrary files and subdirectories there, which can be immediately downloaded from the server (even while the task is running).  `workdir` is retained until the job is deleted.
-Tasks may only create files in `workdir` or temporary files managed with `tempfile` or equivalent in the usual location for the operating system (`dir=None` for `tempfile`) .
+The directory `workdir`, unless `None`, is shared between the computation and the server: the computation may create arbitrary files and subdirectories there, which can be immediately downloaded from the server (even while the task is running).  `workdir` is retained until the job is deleted.
+Tasks may only create files in `workdir` or temporary files managed with `tempfile` or equivalent in the usual location for the operating system (`dir=None` for `tempfile`).
 The latter may be faster but the files are then inaccessible outside the task.
+If `workdir` is `None` only temporary files may be created.

 We may standardise some of the contents of `workdir` later, e.g., define names of log files.
 Some such content may also be specified as